LaunchCode-Education-Archived/csharp-web-development/src/chapters/data-types/data-types.rst

 ``bool``, and a handful of others that we won’t encounter in this course.
 The primitive, built-in types we list above are all value types.

+.. index:: ! class

 Class Types
 ^^^^^^^^^^^

+A **class** is a template for creating objects.
 In addition to the built-in types provided by .NET, any class in C# defines its own type.
 A class is a template, or blueprint, for creating objects.
 We’ll have much more to say about classes and objects --- this is an object-oriented course, after all.
 For now, you need to be comfortable seeing the basic syntax of class types and class creation.